Sorcha Jones, MBACP(reg'd)

 - Person-centred therapy

-I work from my study in Gospel Oak.
+I work from my therapy room in Holborn.

 It is also on the main bus routes and very easily accessible.